nextsight-ai/nextsightai/CONTRIBUTING.md

-# Contributing to NexOps
+# Contributing to NextSight

-Thank you for your interest in contributing to NexOps!
+Thank you for your interest in contributing to NextSight!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct